Tiago4k/QSE-Project/README.md

 > Kibana: http://"vm-ip-address":5601

-For information on how to crawler URLs visit: https://github.com/Tiago4k/QSE-Project/tree/master/es-stormcrawler
+For information on how to crawl URLs with stormcralwer visit: https://github.com/Tiago4k/QSE-Project/tree/master/es-stormcrawler